Quantum-for-Life/phase2/README.md

 # Dependencies

-To run the simulations, you will need:
+To run the simulation, you will need:

 - Linux platform, with a C/C++ compiler toolchain
 - CMake>=3.9
 - [HDF5][hdf5-website]
 - optional: [OpenMPI][openmpi-website]

-To prepare input for the simulation and to run the test suite, we require:
+To prepare input for the simulation and to run the test suite:

 - Python >= 3.10 and a virtual environment with several packages installed locally (see [README.md](./python/README.md) in the `python/` subsystem for